Quantum measurements of time

 {\em Time of arbitrary events.} Up to now we have considered the time of arrival, which is connected to the event ``the particle is at position $D$''.
 But the whole discussion can be easily extended to the ``time at which any event happens''.
 For example, if one considers a spin instead of a particle on a line, one can define the ``time at which the spin is up'', by substituting $P_d$ with the spin-up projector $|{\uparrow}\>\<{\uparrow}|$ in Eq.~\eqref{tapovm} and by replacing Eq.~\eqref{tdistrib} with the conditional probability that time is $t$ given that the spin was up: $p({t}|{\uparrow})=|\psi({\uparrow}|{t})|^2/\int_Tdt\:|\psi({\uparrow}|{t})|^2$ with $\psi({\uparrow}|{t})\equiv\<{\uparrow}|\psi({t})\>$ the probability amplitude of having spin up at time $t$.
 The general case of arbitrary events follows straightforwardly, by using a projector $P$ that represents whatever value of a system property one wants to consider at time $t$, namely $P$ projects onto the eigenspace relative to some eigenvalue of a system observable.
 In this case the time distribution is where again the dependence on the regularization parameter $T$ disappears if the integral can be taken on an interval containing all times when the integrand is substantially different from zero and {\em must} be retained otherwise.
 This captures the notion of ``event'' in quantum mechanics defined as ``something that happens to a quantum system'', where ``something'' means ``a system observable property taking some value $P$''.

 {\em Expectation values and uncertainty.} The presence of $\lambda$ in the definition \eqref{obs} of ${A}$ implies that its expectation value $\<{A}\>=\<\Psi|{A}|\Psi\>$ is not the average time of arrival: the observable must account also for the case in which the particle does not arrive (or the event $P$ does not happen).
-We can partially amend by considering a 2d vector-valued observable, where the first component of the vector contains the event time occurrence and the second component takes care of the cases in which the event does not occur:
+We can partially amend by considering a 2d vector-valued observable, where the first component of the vector contains the event time occurrence and the second component takes care of the cases in which the event does not occur: \togli{\red\bf [KS: I am not sure if the introduction of $\hat T$ is helpful?
+In App.~D $\hat T$ is called the time operator -- why?
+I think that we need only $\hat T_1$ (or $\hat T_{ar}$ with $\lambda=0$) and argumentation that we look for its average value provided the particle has arrived at $x\in D$ (or an event $P$ has happened).
+This part of the text needs improvement, in my opinion.]}